 Repit - is held the end of March in the Tarimbang district and Lailara in the Katala Hamu Lingu district.
 The event involves asking the Marapu for a good harvest result.
 There are also ceremonies to make predictions about future events.
 Animals will be killed, food and drinks are provided, and people sing and dance.

-Mangejing - takes place in early July in the abandoned village of Hamaparengu, 2 hours south of Prailiang (Prainatang) or west of Kuta as a kind harvest festival.
-Animals will be killed, food and drinks are provided, people jointly stamp rice, sing and dance.
+Mangejing - is a kind harvest festival.
+It takes place end of June or in early July in the abandoned village of Hamaparengu.
+It is 2 hours by foot south of Prailiang (Prainatang) or west of Kuta.
+From both places you go on horseback to Hamaparengu.
+There animals will be killed, food and drinks are provided, people jointly stamp rice, sing and dance.

 Traditional festivals for which I have no

 - Urata Patama Keto - sharpening machetes